rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

    * 20 – 50% increase in productivity
    * 50%+ increases in quality
    * 30 – 75% faster time to market
-   * Measurable increases in employee engagement and job satisfaction
+   * Measurable increases in employee engagement and job satisfaction (Happier, more motivated employees)

 Introductions to the framework by Dean Leffingwell, in several media: